 Vet your new partner with friends and family

 Has this ever happened to you: you were in a relationship and once it ends, all of your friends tell you how relieved they are that it’s over.
 Maybe you’ve been on the other side.
 Have you ever found yourself hesitating to tell someone you care about, that you don’t think that they’re in the healthiest relationship?
 How can this phenomena be explained?

 Your friends know you best, and they’re friends with you because they want the best for you.
 Your love for your partner can be powerful and give you a biased perspective that defends their negative actions.
 The fact is, love often blinds us to characteristics or personality traits in our partner that can be deal-breakers in the long run.

 Vet your new partner with family and friends and ask them for their honest opinion.
 Be prepared to take the feedback with a grain of salt, but if the majority of your family and friends express concerns, it might be worth taking a closer look at what type of person your partner is.

 There’s one caveat here though; your friends are also biased because they want the best for you.
-If they think you’re not being treated the best, it’s likely they will come to your defense.
+If they think you’re not being treated the best, it’s likely they will come to your defence.
 If you feel you’re losing perspective, it’s often best to seek out a relationship therapist who can truly be impartial.

 The term “dating games” in itself is a little bit misleading.
 A game implies that there’s winning and losing, and nobody wants to be a loser.
 However, when you’re in a loving relationship, there shouldn’t be any loss to worry about.
 That isn’t to say that there’s no risk or sacrifices.
 Let’s be real, we’re dealing with humans.

 If you live your life concerned and scared about the pain you’re going to have to endure through the years, then you will not live a full one.
-But if you find yourself needlessly worried about your partner’s fidelity, it’s usually accompanied with a fair share of guilt and self-loathing.
+But if you find yourself needlessly worried about your partner’s fidelity, it’s usually accompanied by a fair share of guilt and self-loathing.